Bibliography

 Carson’s style was rooted in broad, accessible humor that carefully avoided overt political alignment — even during periods of national tension like the Vietnam War.
 His monologues often included light jabs at public figures, but these critiques remained measured and non-confrontational.

 By keeping his comedy within a partisan-free zone, Carson cultivated a wide audience, establishing late night as a space for entertainment first and commentary second.
-This model of political neutrality can be likened to today’s The Tonight Show host, Jimmy Fallon.
+This model of political neutrality can be likened to today’s host of The Tonight Show, Jimmy Fallon.

 Dick Cavett